skip to primary navigation skip to content

 Sara specialises in the science of learning.
 Her academic research aims to improve children’s lives by identifying factors at home and school that can support their agency over their own learning, in particular by developing their executive functions and self-regulation.
 Sara uses lab-based experiments and works with educators to translate research from cognitive science into educational contexts.
 Sara was a 2022 Senior Fellow in the Science of Learning with UNESCO-IBE/ IBRO.
 She consults on the science of learning and early years education for external organisations.
 Her projects have been funded by the Newton Trust, a Cambridge Humanities Research Grant, the Economic and Social Research Council, the LEGO Foundation, the Nuffield Foundation and the Office for Students/ Research England.

 Alongside her academic research and teaching, Sara holds various leadership roles in the University.
-In addition to leading the doctoral program in the Faculty of Education and acting as an Academic Project Director in the School of Humanities and Social Sciences, she is Vice Master at Darwin College, where she leads the Equity, Diversity and Inclusivity Steering Group.
-Sara is also the Cambridge academic lead on the Close the Gap partnership between Cambridge and Oxford.
+In addition to leading the doctoral program in the Faculty of Education and acting as an Academic Project Director in the School of Humanities and Social Sciences, she is the Cambridge academic lead on the Close the Gap partnership between Cambridge and Oxford.

 Topics and collaborators